sourabhkv/ytdl/README.md

 Click Launch button after downloading.<br />
 You are ready to go 🤘.<br />

-WORKING
+**WORKING

 youtube-dl searches streams available in website and displays streams.
 *sometimes there may only be only video stream(s) available or no streams at all*.
-User selects streams and browse location *default location in downloads*. ffmpeg converts it into videos/audios. if m4a is selected audio format ffmpeg uses AtomicParsley.
+User selects streams and browse location *(default location in downloads)*. ffmpeg converts it into videos/audios. if m4a is selected audio format ffmpeg uses AtomicParsley to write metadata in m4a file.
 Pygame window displays live download progress.<br />